Greene-Ethan/EthanGreene.github.io/README.md

 [Website Software Requirement Specification Presentation](/assets/img/DukedomSRSPresentation.pdf)

-- Presenting the SRS document for our website Dukedom.
+- Presentation of the SRS document for our website Dukedom.

 [Usecases of Eigenvalues and Stochastic Matrices](/assets/img/Math203FinalPaper.pdf)